Family Doctor Wait Times in Canada: A 2026 Province-by-Province Guide

 The Expanded Role of Nurse Practitioners and Pharmacists

-- Nurse practitioners are independently licensed in every province and can fulfil most family-doctor functions for routine care.
+- Nurse practitioners are independently licensed and can fulfil most family-doctor functions for routine care.

-- Alberta and BC pharmacists can prescribe for 30+ minor ailments and renew most chronic medications.
+- Alberta and BC pharmacists can prescribe for 30+ pharmacy assessment and renew most chronic medications.

-- Ontario's expanded pharmacist scope covers 19 common ailments including UTIs and pink eye.
+- Ontario's expanded pharmacist scope supports 19 common ailments including UTIs and pink eye.

 - Nova Scotia's Community Pharmacy Primary Care Clinics now treat hundreds of thousands of visits annually.